-India, the subcontinent imported US$507.6 billion worth of goods from around the globe in 2018, up by 10.5% since 2014 and up by 14.3% from 2017 to 2018.
+India, the subcontinent exported US$323.1 billion worth of goods around the globe in 2018 up by 9.2% gain from 2017 to 2018.

-- Mineral fuels including oil
+Mineral fuels including oil

-- Gems, precious metals
+Gems, precious metals

 Machinery including computers

 India’s top 10 exports accounted for just over three-fifths (61%) of the overall value of its global shipments.

 Mineral fuels including oil were the fastest growing among the top 10 export categories, up 34.5% from 2017 to 2017.
 Notably, exports of Indian refined petroleum oils and electrical energy were behind this acceleration.

 Close behind in second place for improving, Indian export sales were electrical machinery and equipment which gained 33.9%.